jundaf2/eigenMHA/README.md

 $$ C = \beta * C + \alpha*Op_c(MatMul(Op_a(A),Op_b(B))) $$

 , where $Op_m(M)$ is whether to transpose matrix $M$ or not in the forward pass.

+cuDNN has no specific APIs for matrix-multiply operation.

+In eiDNN, we have

 ```
 eidnnStatus_t eidnnStridedBatchGemmForward(